Potential career outcomes

 Our free online assessment tool can help give you an idea of the language, literacy and numeracy skills needed to study a VET course.
 This tool can also help you determine your learning level and help you plan your future studies.
 You can access the Language, Literacy and Numeracy tool here.

 Note: Courses offered by Open Colleges on behalf of TAFE NSW North Region may include Units of Competency that are graded by TAFE NSW.
-Students studying through Open Colleges are not subject to TAFE NSW grading criteria, receiving an ungraded outcome for Units of Competency and Qualifications successfully completed.

 |CPCCBC4014A||Prepare simple building sketches and drawings|